RomadHolding/blockchain/README.md

 **Motivation:** the delegate may try to deceive a consensus in a number of ways.
 One option is to give a random response message or a most statistically frequent message.
 However, the variety of cheating options leads to just a couple of outcomes:
   - the delegate has voted against the consensus without doing any computations (on purpose or just by pure chance).
 The delegate will be punished and its reputation will be decreased.

   - the delegate has voted for the consensus without doing any computations (just supported the majority).
-Unfortunately, it means the cheater will also get its reputation increasing.
+Unfortunately, it means the cheater will also get its reputation increase.

 The speaker has no options to cheat on the consensus.
 Once the proposal message is generated, it means the speaker has done the computations required.